Countly/countly-sdk-documentation/android/current.md

   from specific campaigns.
 This feature is available for the Enterprise Edition.
 </p>
 <p>
-  <span style="font-weight:400">We highly recommend allowing Countly to listen to the&nbsp;</span><strong>INSTALL_REFERRER</strong><span style="font-weight:400">&nbsp;intent in order to receive more precise attribution on Android, something you may do by adding the following XML code to your&nbsp;</span><strong>AndroidManifest.xml</strong><span style="font-weight:400">&nbsp;file inside&nbsp;the </span><strong>application</strong><span style="font-weight:400">&nbsp;tag.</span>
+  <span style="font-weight: 400;">We highly recommend allowing Countly to listen to the&nbsp;</span><strong>INSTALL_REFERRER</strong><span style="font-weight: 400;">&nbsp;intent in order to receive more precise attribution on Android, something you may do by adding the following XML code to your&nbsp;</span><strong>AndroidManifest.xml</strong><span style="font-weight: 400;">&nbsp;file inside&nbsp;the </span><strong>application</strong><span style="font-weight: 400;">&nbsp;tag.</span>
 </p>
 <pre><code class="xml">&lt;receiver android:name="ly.count.android.sdk.ReferrerReceiver" android:exported="true"&gt;
   &lt;intent-filter&gt;
     &lt;action android:name="com.android.vending.INSTALL_REFERRER" /&gt;
   &lt;/intent-filter&gt;
 &lt;/receiver&gt;</code></pre>
 <p>
-  <span style="font-weight:400">Note that modifying&nbsp;your </span><strong>AndroidManifest.xml</strong><span style="font-weight:400">&nbsp;file is the only thing you would need to do in order to start receiving data from your campaigns via the Attribution Analytics plugin.</span>
+  <span style="font-weight: 400;">Note that modifying&nbsp;your </span><strong>AndroidManifest.xml</strong><span style="font-weight: 400;">&nbsp;file is the only thing you would need to do in order to start receiving data from your campaigns via the Attribution Analytics plugin.</span>
 </p>
 <p>
-  <strong><span style="font-weight:400">For more information about how to set up your campaigns, please&nbsp;</span><a href="http://resources.count.ly/docs/referral-analytics"><span style="font-weight:400">review this documentation</span></a><span style="font-weight:400">.</span></strong>
+  <strong><span style="font-weight: 400;">For more information about how to set up your campaigns, please&nbsp;</span><a href="http://resources.count.ly/docs/referral-analytics"><span style="font-weight: 400;">review this documentation</span></a><span style="font-weight: 400;">.</span></strong>
 </p>
 <h1>Receiving user feedback</h1>
 <p>
-  <span style="font-weight:400">There are a couple ways of receiving feedback from your users: star-rating dialog, the rating widget and the feedback widgets (survey, nps).</span>
+  <span style="font-weight: 400;">There are a couple ways of receiving feedback from your users: star-rating dialog, the rating widget and the feedback widgets (survey, nps).</span>
 </p>
 <p>
-  <span style="font-weight:400">Star-rating dialog allows users to give feedback as a rating from 1 to 5.
+  <span style="font-weight: 400;">Star-rating dialog allows users to give feedback as a rating from 1 to 5.
 The rating widget allows users to rate using the same 1 to 5 rating system as well as leave a text comment.
 Feedback widgets (survey, nps) allow for even more textual feedback from users.</span>
 </p>
 <h2>Rating widget</h2>
 <p>
-  <span style="font-weight:400">The rating widget shows a server configured widget to your user devices.</span>
+  <span style="font-weight: 400;">The rating widget shows a server configured widget to your user devices.</span>
 </p>
 <div class="img-container">
   <img src="https://count.ly/images/guide/072bb00-t1.png">
 </div>
 <p>
-  <span style="font-weight:400">It's possible to configure any of the shown text fields and replace them with a custom string of your choice.</span>
+  <span style="font-weight: 400;">It's possible to configure any of the shown text fields and replace them with a custom string of your choice.</span>
 </p>
 <p>
-  <span style="font-weight:400">In addition to a 1 to 5 rating, users may also leave a text comment along with an email, should the user desire to be contacted by the app developer.</span>
+  <span style="font-weight: 400;">In addition to a 1 to 5 rating, users may also leave a text comment along with an email, should the user desire to be contacted by the app developer.</span>
 </p>
 <p>
-  <span style="font-weight:400">Trying to show the rating widget is a single call, but, in reality, it’s a two-step process.
+  <span style="font-weight: 400;">Trying to show the rating widget is a single call, but, in reality, it’s a two-step process.
 Before it is displayed, the SDK attempts to contact the server to receive more information regarding the dialog.
 Therefore, a network connection is needed.</span>
 </p>
 <p>
-  <span style="font-weight:400">You may try to show the widget after you have initialized the SDK.
+  <span style="font-weight: 400;">You may try to show the widget after you have initialized the SDK.
 To do so, you will first need to receive the widget ID from your server:</span>
 </p>
 <div class="img-container">
   <img src="https://count.ly/images/guide/2dd58c6-t2.png">
 </div>
 <p>
-  <span style="font-weight:400">Using the widget ID, you may call the function to show the widget popup:</span>
+  <span style="font-weight: 400;">Using the widget ID, you may call the function to show the widget popup:</span>
 </p>
 <pre><code class="java">String widgetId = "xxxxx";
 String closeButtonText = "Close";